IELTS Speaking: Introduction

 IELTS candidates often feel that Part 3 places them under enormous pressure.
 However, it is not a test of your knowledge or intellect – you only need to be able to present an opinion in a style of language appropriate to academic discussion.
 It doesn’t matter if your opinion is unoriginal or flawed, as long as you attempt to support it!

-1. Memorise some checking questions of your own in case you don’t understand the examiner’s question.
+1. Memorise some checking questions.
+Be ready to use these when you don’t understand the examiner’s question.
 Examples include: I didn’t catch that, sorry; Are you asking… ; I’m not sure what you mean exactly.

 2. Avoid ‘parroting’ (repeating back) the words in the question.
 Always attempt to rephrase in your answer or use a substitution such as ‘Yes, I do.’

-3. Avoid silence.
-Learn some expressions you can can use when you struggle to come with ideas.
-Examples include: That’s an interesting question; Let me think; What I want to say is…
+3. Avoid silence or hesitation.
+Being silent is worse than making mistakes!
+Memorise some ‘filler expressions’ for use when you can’t come up with any ideas.
+Examples: That’s an interesting question; Let me think; What I want to say is…

-5. In Part 3, try comparing a range of ideas when you don’t have any strong opinions of your own.
-Use the reporting verbs you should have learned for IELTS Writing Task 2.
+5. In Part 3, try comparing different ideas and opinions.
+This should help you to keep talking even when you don’t have any strong views of your own.